 In most cases, students who have not passed the ESPA test will be required to take the Pronunciation, Fluency Building and Culture and/or Pronunciation class.
 Students who have passed the ESPA and received a certification level of C or above on the ELPT (able to assist in a lab situation with immediate supervision) are usually eligible to take the Presentations course.
 Due to limited space, students are allowed to take only one TAPE class per semester.

 Students who have taken the ELPT and received a certification level of A or B, who are teaching for the first time and whose teaching responsibilities include conducting a discussion section or taking full responsibility for a lecture class are required to register for the TAPE Orientation.
 Students who have received a certification level of C and have classroom teaching responsibilities in a lab or a foreign language class are required to register for the TAPE Orientation.
-The Orientation consists of two 3-hour sessions, usually held in the evening early in the semester, and should be taken the first semester that you teach.
+The Orientation consists of two 2-hour sessions and should be taken the first semester that you teach.
 If you do not have teaching responsibilities, you should wait to take the Orientation.